mcolyer/hacklet/README.md

 So why write another client?

-Unfortuantely the client software included with the device isn't available on all platforms (Linux) and it's pretty heavyweight for what it does.
+Unfortunately the client software included with the device isn't available on all platforms (Linux) and it's pretty heavyweight for what it does.